jaclu/tmux-menus/README.md

 Popup menus to help with managing your environment.

 Simple to modify to fit your needs.
-I have included several menus that most might find slightly redundant, since it is easier to remove exess for more experienced users, than it is to add more for newbies.
+I have included several items that some might find slightly redundant, since it is easier to remove exess for more experienced users, than it is to add more for newbies.

 #### Recent changes